ebrensi/PC/README.md

  ## Initial Setup/Install
  For now you will need a system with NixOS already on it and configured to use flakes.
 Then copy this folder to there or `git clone git@github.com:ebrensi/PC.git`.
+Any accessible folder is ok.
+We will assume you are working in that folder.
- Then build it with
+ Build the system closure with
  ```bash
  nix build .#nixosConfigurations.<hostname>.config.system.build.toplevel
  ```